-Figure 4: What Is Microservices – Microservice Architecture
+Figure 4: Architecture

 Now, let us learn more about microservices by looking at its features.

-Figure 5: What Is Microservices – Features Of Microservices
+Figure 5: Features

-Figure 6: What Is Microservices – Advantages Of Microservices
+Figure 6: Advantages

 In today’s world, complexity has managed to creep into products.
 Microservice architecture promises to keep teams scaling and function better.

-Figure 7: What Is Microservices – Best Practices To Design Microservices
+Figure 7: Best Practices

 Let’s take a classic use case of a shopping cart application.